parrth20/QrifyMe/README.md

 ## Project Overview

-**QrifyMe** is a hybrid web application with two distinct backend systems:
+**QrifyMe** is a hybrid web application featuring two distinct backend systems:

-1. **Django Backend**: Handles QR code creation and related logic.
+1. **Django Backend**:
+   Handles QR code creation logic and exposes APIs for QR code generation on a dedicated port (default: 8000).

-2. **Express/Mongo Backend**: Manages user authentication (including JWT-based login/logout), product info, and user details, as well as the administrative dashboard.
+2. **Express/Mongo Backend**:
+   Manages user authentication (including JWT-based login/logout), product information, user details, and the administrative dashboard.
+It connects to a MongoDB database for persistent data storage and typically runs on port 3000 (or as configured).

-The frontend, built with **React + Vite**, communicates with both backends to provide a seamless user experience.
+The **React + Vite** frontend communicates with both backends to deliver a unified and seamless user experience.

+---

 ## Features

 - **QR Code Generation**: Generate QR codes for URLs or text using Django.
 - **User Management**: Login, logout, and JWT authentication managed by Express and MongoDB.
 - **Product & User Information**: CRUD operations for product data and user profiles.
-- **Administrative Dashboard**: A comprehensive dashboard for managing data.
+- **Administrative Dashboard**: Comprehensive dashboard for data management.
 - **Responsive UI**: Optimized for mobile, tablet, and desktop.

+---

 ## Tech Stack